alcibiades13/Personal-development/accomplishments/books-read.md

 - [x] - J.R.R.
 Tolkien - Silmarillion
 - [x] - Ernesto Sabato - The Tunnel
 - [x] - William Golding - Lord of the Flies
-- [x] - Steven Pressfield - Tides of Warx
+- [x] - Steven Pressfield - Tides of War
+- [x] - Steven Pressfield - Virtues of War
+- [x] - Eckhart Tolle - New Earth
+- [x] - Eckhart Tolle - The Power of Now
+- [x] - Napoleon Hill - Outwitting the Devil
+- [x] - Ernest Hemingway - Across the River and into the Trees